High Caliber Legal Representation

-It is my belief that the children’s needs should be the priority in any parenting arrangement, but child and spousal support often go hand in hand.
-More than simply guidelines, the court-ordered financial maintenance or support is an obligation that is enforceable by law.
+The Law Offices of Eyal Talassazan, P.C. holds true that the children’s needs should be the priority in any parenting arrangement.
+More than just guidelines, court-ordered financial maintenance or support is an obligation that is enforceable by law.
 The parents are obligated to do this until the child is 18, but often an arrangement is made to support them through college or professional school.
 It does not matter if the child was born out of wedlock.
+If you are currently getting a divorce and facing an issue pertaining to child support, you need to contact a seasoned Nassau County child support lawyer from the Law Offices of Eyal Talassazan, P.C. today.

 The federal government passed the Family Support Act in 1988.
 This established uniform guidelines for determining child support payments throughout the country.
 Sometimes, this is referred to as a formula or calculation.
 However, there can be unique expenses on the part of the parent (such as child support to another child) that can also impact the amount.
 There are different models to fit different families: